hadeybamz/ghanaembassy-doha/README.md

 # Ghana Embassy Doha-Qatar
-A demo site for the ghana embassy newly opened in doha-qatar
+A demo site for the ghana embassy in doha-qatar